 Assignments must comply with the length limits provided.

-Once students post assignments to the Yahoo Group, they cannot be revised.
+Once students post assignments to the class discussion group, they cannot be revised.

 All assignments, unless otherwise noted, should be in Standard Manuscript Format.